1. Who should pay rent when renting through a real estate agency in France?

 A. Cash Payment for Rent in France: Guidelines and Proof of Payment

 When it comes to paying rent in France, a few options are available.
 If the rent is less than €1,000, tenants can pay it in cash.
-Nonetheless, it’s crucial to bear in mind that tenants are responsible for paying the exact amount owed.
-Landlords can refuse the cash payment if they fail to provide the precise payment amount.
+Nonetheless, landlords can refuse the cash payment if they fail to provide the precise payment amount.

 If paying in cash is unavoidable, tenants should request a rent receipt (quittance de loyer) from the landlord.
 The landlord must sign the receipt that includes the date and amount paid.